zogzog/cubicweb/doc/book/en/tutorials/advanced/part05_ui-advanced.rst

 Step 2: configuring boxes
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Boxes present to the user some ways to use the application.
-Let's first do a few tweaks:
+Let's first do a few
+user interface tweaks in our :file:`views.py` file:

 .. sourcecode:: python